wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Organization id where the results needs to be filtered with.
-This is a required field.
+The ID of the organization by which the results need to be filtered.
+It is required to specify a value for this parameter.

 </td>
 </tr>